 - Meniere’s disease: Due to fluid build-up leading to changes in pressure in the inner ear, Meniere’s disease is a rare condition that has vertigo as one of its symptoms.
 Other symptoms of this condition include congestion in the affected ear, tinnitus, and hearing loss.

-- BPPV (benign paroxysmal positional vertigo): This is the most common cause of vertigo.
+- BPPV (benign paroxysmal positional vertigo): This is the most common cause of spinning.
 BPPV happens when calcium crystals break down and settle in the wrong part of the ear.
 As a result, it negatively affects the balance organs and receptors.
 Thus, resulting in vertigo.

 What are The Symptoms of Vertigo?

 - Double vision

 - Numbness on one or both sides of the body